keremyldrr/keremyldrr/README.md

 - Deep Learning Engineer @ ramblr.ai
 - I love computer vision, my past experiences include 3d/2d object detection, tracking, 3d reconstruction and semantic scene understanding.
 - I am a big Linux and Emacs fan and I love tinkering with my config files on my free time.
-- You can reach out to me at keyi@ramblr.ai
+- You can reach out to me at kerem@ramblr.ai
 - For more information about me and my work, feel free to look at my [personal website](https://www.keremyildirir.com)